BaadMaro/baadmaro.github.io/_posts/2024-03-26-DGSSI-CTF-PRO-Italy-Writeup.md

 ## Taylor shell

 I didn't take a note on how I accessed Taylor's account.
-It could be using pass the hash with RDP or impacket-psexec
+It could be using pass the hash with RDP.

 Now with a access to Taylor user, I started checking directories